 Reading kind of gets a bad rap among English students.
 It can indeed be kind of boring.
-However, it’s possible to spice it up a bit with some interesting reading activities.
+However, it is certainly possible to spice it up a bit with some interesting reading activities.

-Here’s one idea you can try out: story timeline.
-Read more to find out all the details!
+Here’s one idea you can try out during your reading lesson: story timeline.
+Read more to find out all the details you need to know about this ESL reading activity!

 ESL Reading and Speaking Activity